The War Diary of Lieutenant William L Hayes M C

 Vickers Machine Gun was a medium machine gun, water-

 The so called Heavy Machine Guns usually used standard rifle ammunition and were called heavy because of their weight.
-They were designed to give long range accuracy with reliability and accuracy.
+They were designed to reliably give long range accuracy.

 All armies trained their own troops to use captured weapons.